-- Prioritization and programming of transit projects within agency and partner plans and work programs. - Adherence to Board direction on the maintenance and improvement of service to our customers. - Management of corridor studies, environmental analyses, and conceptual engineering to incrementally include new facilities and rapid bus services in the PSTA system. - Continued ongoing collaboration with transportation partners such as FDOT, FTA, Forward

-Pinellas (County MPO), HART, Pinellas County, and TBARTA as well as local municipalities.
+- Prioritization and programming of transit projects within agency and partner plans and work programs. - Management of corridor studies, environmental analyses, and conceptual engineering to incrementally include new facilities and rapid bus services in the PSTA system. - Continued ongoing collaboration with transportation partners such as FDOT, FTA, Forward Pinellas (County MPO), HART, Pinellas County, and TBARTA as well as local municipalities.